 Note that the encapsulation diagram for UDP would look practically the same, except the datagram, when passed between the transport and network layers, is obviously referred to as a UDP datagram, and the size of the header is 8 bytes rather than 20.

-- Similarly, the transport layer header as a 16-bit port numbers field (one for the destination port and one for the source port) that delineates which application it should be passed to.
+port numbersfield (one for the destination port and one for the source port) that determines which application it should be passed to.
 This is because many different applications on the host could be using TCP and UDP at any one time.

 Demultiplexing is the process where the network stack passes a received packet up to the application layer.
 It does this by removing the header at each level to determine which protocol should receive the packet in the layer above it.

-For example, the link layer looks at the Ethernet frame header and looks to see which IP protocol in the layer above it must receive the data.
-The network layer looks in its IP header to determine which transport layer protocol should receive the data, and finally the transport layer looks at the destination port number, the source IP address and the source port number fields (an internet socket) in its header to see which application receives the segment.
+For example, the link layer looks at the Ethernet frame header and looks to see which communication protocol in the layer above it must receive the data.
+The network layer looks in its IP header to determine which transport layer protocol should receive the data, and finally the transport layer looks at the destination port number to see which application should receive the segment.